-Species Status Description Desktop likelihood of occurrence EPBC Act NC Act The Star Finch is sedentary or resident species that may undertake some local dispersal at the completion of the breeding season.
+Species Status Description Desktop likelihood of occurrence EPBC Act ^{1,2} NC Act 3 The Star Finch is sedentary or resident species that may undertake some local dispersal at the completion of the breeding season.
 This species is not known to have specific dispersal requirements (DoEE 2019c).
 Gull-billed Tern Mi SLC Distribution Potential Gelochelidon nilotica This species occurs on all continents except Antarctica (BirdLife Australia 2019a).
-Potential habitat may occur within the Habitat study area, and there are records for Gull-billed Terns are found in coastal environments consisting of, freshwater swamps, brackish and salt lakes, beaches and estuarine mudflats, floodwaters, sewage farms, irrigated croplands, and grasslands (BirdLife Australia 2019a). the species within 50 km.
-However, it is only likely to be present when climatic conditions are suitable.
-Ecology Little is known on the ecology of this species.
+Habitat Gull-billed Terns are found in coastal environments consisting of, freshwater swamps, brackish and salt lakes, beaches and estuarine mudflats, floodwaters, sewage farms, irrigated croplands, and grasslands Potential habitat may occur within the study area, and there are records for the species within 50 km.
+However, it is only likely to be present when (BirdLife Australia 2019a).
+Ecology climatic conditions are suitable.
+Little is known on the ecology of this species.
 The breeding season for this species is flexible and can change depending on the location (BirdLife Australia 2019a).
 Their nests usually occur in shallow depressions scraped in sand or mud, lined with some vegetation, and they feed on the surface of the water (BirdLife Australia 2019a).
 Foraging The Gull-billed Tern forages for a varied diet of small fish, reptiles, amphibians, crustaceans, small mammals, and insects in freshwater swamps, brackish/salt lakes, beaches, estuarine mudflats, floodwaters, sewage farms, irrigated land and grassland (BirdLife Australia 2019a)s.
 Dispersal The species inhabits a range of freshwater and wet area habitats.
 Breeding occurs across a wide partion of its range, though is generally not north of 25° south (BirdLife Australia 2019a).
 Caspian Tern Mi SLC Distribution Likely Hydroprogne caspia The Caspian Tern has a widespread occurrence and can be found in both coastal and inland habitat within Australia (DoEE 2019c).
 Within Queensland it occurs in coastal regions from the southern Gulf of Carpentaria to the Torres Strait, and along the eastern coast (DoEE 2019c).
 It has also been recorded in western parts of Queensland, including the Lake Eyre Drainage Basin, north-west to the Gulf Country, north of Mt Isa and Cloncurry (DoEE 2019c).
 Potential habitat may occur within the study area.
 This species has been recorded by studies conducted for the Lake Vermont Mine, Olive Downs Coking Coal Project and Caval Ridge Coal Mine.